galazg/work/README.txt

 ----LAUNCH GETH NODE-----------------------------------------------------
-The contract is deployed in datadir ~/fulldemoblockchain Follow the instructions in the "Running the Skeletal demo" section in this file.
+The contract is deployed in datadir ~/fulldemoblockchain To launch the geth node, run the following script:
-Note that the Skeletal demo
+$ python ~/work/server/rungeth.py
+Make sure the appropriate parameters are defined in:
+~/work/geth_dependencies/geth_parameters.json